 Layered over all three is the Loop-to-O’Hare corridor: the single highest-volume corporate route in the Chicago metro, and the route on which every Chicago operator’s dispatch reliability is measured.
 And layered over the corridor itself is the October-through-April winter operating window, a six- to seven-month season that produces a structurally higher cost base than any other major US corporate-ground market.

-This index profiles nine operators ranked by their structural position in the Chicago corporate ground market as of Q2 2026.
+This index profiles eight operators ranked by their structural position in the Chicago corporate ground market as of Q2 2026.
 The ranking is not a “best of” list.
-It is a landscape analyst’s view of dispatch capacity, account posture, structural fit to the Loop-to-O’Hare freight pattern, and winter operating posture.
+It is a landscape analyst’s view of dispatch capacity, account posture, pricing transparency, structural fit to the Loop-to-O’Hare freight pattern, and winter operating posture.

 Why Chicago is structurally different from the coastal corporate-ground markets